tatumio/tatum-php/docs/Api/ElrondApi.md

 Get count of outgoing EGLD transactions

-<h4>1 credit per API call.</h4><br/> <p>Get a number of outgoing EGLD transactions for the address.
+<h4>1 credit per API call.</h4>

+ Get a number of outgoing EGLD transactions for the address.
 When a transaction is sent, there can be multiple outgoing transactions, which are not yet processed by the blockchain.
-To distinguish between them, there is a counter called a nonce, which represents the order of the transaction in the list of outgoing transactions.</p>
+To distinguish between them, there is a counter called a nonce, which represents the order of the transaction in the list of outgoing transactions.

 ### Example